Locations

 Secure Price Protections and Flexible Terms: In addition to upfront pricing, negotiate the terms that will govern your costs over the EA period:

-- Flexibility to Adjust: While Microsoft’s standard EA terms don’t allow reducing license counts mid-term, see if you can negotiate any flexibility given your situation.
-For example, if business needs change, a one-time reduction or the ability to swap certain licenses for others of equivalent value.
-Large customers have occasionally won rights to reduce a portion (say 5-10%) of seats in case of divestiture or downturn.
+• Flexibility to Adjust: While Microsoft’s standard EA terms don’t allow reducing license counts mid-term, see if you can negotiate any flexibility given your situation.
+For example, if business needs change, a one-time reduction or the ability to swap certain licenses for others of equivalent value may be necessary.
+Large customers have occasionally been granted the right to reduce a portion (typically 5-10%) of their seats in the event of divestiture or downturn.

-- Renewal options: If you anticipate uncertainty, you might even negotiate a shorter term or an option to extend a year at the same rates.
-It’s not typical, but if Microsoft wants to keep your business locked in, they might agree to some accommodation.
+• Renewal options: If you anticipate uncertainty, you may even consider negotiating a shorter term or an option to extend for an additional year at the same rates.
+It’s not typical, but if Microsoft wants to keep your business locked in, they might be willing to make some accommodations.

 Considerations:

-Ask for a price lock on renewals if possible – e.g., an agreement that if you renew in 3 years, the prices won’t increase more than a certain percentage.
-Microsoft often resists, but you may get a gentleperson’s agreement or awareness to revisit this next time.
+Ask for a price lock on renewals, if possible – e.g., an agreement that states if you renew within 3 years, the prices won’t increase by more than a certain percentage.
+Microsoft often resists, but you may get a gentle person’s agreement or awareness to revisit this next time.

-Also, clarify payment terms: by default, EA is annual billing.
-If you can pay upfront for three years and want to, ask if that yields an extra discount (sometimes 1-2%).
-Or if you need more flexible billing (quarterly, etc.), negotiate that (though Microsoft typically prefers annual).
+Additionally, clarify payment terms: by default, EA is billed annually.
+If you can pay upfront for three years and are willing to, ask if that yields an additional discount (sometimes 1-2%).
+Or, if you need more flexible billing (e.g., quarterly), negotiate that (although Microsoft typically prefers annual billing).

 Impact: